matrix-org/matrix-spec-proposals/proposals/MSCXXXX Mute Policy Recommendation.md

 Granted, some of this can be alleviated with use of a script/bot, but we believe a mute policy recommendation would enable for a standard user expeirance for muting participants.
-The mute recommendation would also open the door for the implementation of mute to be changed transparently, and we will be introducing another MSC MSC_DAG_MUTE that does this.
+The mute recommendation would also open the door for the implementation of mute to be changed transparently, and we will be introducing another MSC_DAG_MUTE that does this.

 Mutes will become less clumsy to use if they can be applied as policy.
 Especially when used together with MSC_EXPIRY to make them be able to expire on their own.
 MSC_DAG_MUTE will in the future also make them even better